ATAC-Helicopter/VaultSync/README.md

 Desktop installers are published as assets on the repo’s [Releases](https://github.com/ATAC-Helicopter/VaultSync/releases) page, so you can grab the matching installer for your platform once you accept the update prompt.
 Windows installers are produced with the `installer/VaultSyncInstaller.iss` Inno Setup script (compile it with the Inno Setup compiler after publishing the `win-x64` output), while macOS/Linux patches are delivered via platform-specific delta archives (see `docs/UPDATER.md`).
 The CLI follows the same stable channel; run `dotnet tool update --global vaultsync.cli` after a release is published to stay in sync.

+VaultSync now exposes a language selector (English + Italiano) under Settings → Advanced; translations are loaded from the `Localization/` folder and can be extended to other languages in future releases.

+---

+# 0.9.0 Beta

+VaultSync **0.9.0-beta.1** introduces the new patch-based updater (see `docs/UPDATER.md`) and ships a localized experience (English + Italiano) for Settings, Dashboard, Backups, and Projects.
+Select Italiano in Settings → Advanced to see the UI translate instantly, and add more languages by dropping another `Localization/strings.<code>.json`.

 ---

 ## Quick Start